viduwijay/viduwijay/README.md

 Hi, I’m **Vidushani Wijayananda**, but online I go by **Viduwijay** — a short, memorable brand name for my indie dev journey.

-My coding journey began when a **random person introduced me to programming**, and I instantly fell in love.
-I spent **2 years dreaming** about becoming a developer... until **2025**, when I finally committed.
+My coding journey began when I discovered something I could learn on my own and build independently.
+I spent 2 years dreaming about becoming a developer... until 2025, when I finally committed.

 Since then, I've been exploring everything I love in tech — and building has become my happy place.
 Now I’m: